Noddin-Robotmakers/Website/Innovation.md

 #### Materials/Production
 * We learned that Main Adaptive makes everything according to the customer.
 * Main Adaptive has everything measured, weight checked, and makes sure all the measurements needed for the product to fit the customer.
-* They use aluminum because it's strong and doesn't break easily, and because it's super light.
+* Main Adaptive's products use aluminum because it's strong and doesn't break easily, and because it's super light.
-* They also use titanium because it's light.
+* Titanium is also used a lot because it's light.
 * However, the designs sometimes take several years to complete and perfect.
 These two materials are key for making sure the whole product doesn't break apart, and they are very useful at attachment points.